raul-arrabales/alexithymic-lang/README.md

 3. In this project, we analyse the narratives provided by the participants, looking for specific patterns in those with the highest degree of alexithymia.

 <hr>
-Most of the code is also designed to serve as educational resource for junior data scientists, and it's being used at different introductory courses on Natural Language Processing (NLP) and Natural Language Understanding (NLU).
+Most of the code is **also designed to serve as educational resource for junior data scientists**, and it's being used at different introductory courses on Natural Language Processing (NLP) and Natural Language Understanding (NLU).
 <hr>

 **Context information:**